Toothpaste (Cat 2)

 Methodology

 This page reports what the cited sources say about heavy-metal concentrations in toothpaste.
 Speciation is preserved (tHg, tAs reported separately from MeHg, iAs).
 Basis is preserved (finished-product as sold, µg/g or ppb total metal).
 Non-detect handling follows the source’s convention; the Massarsky 2025 dataset uses Lead Safe Mama’s reported values directly.
 Pooling avoided across LOD/LOQ, period, geography, and method differences.
 The toothpaste ingestion-during-brushing pathway differs from food (no first-pass metabolism, oral mucosa absorption fraction, age-dependent ingestion-of-dispensed-amount) — Cat 2 methodology supplement (in development per OPERATING.md Part 7 initiative 3.1) covers the modelling.
-The percentile-selection arithmetic that informs HMTc thresholds for toothpaste lives on the staff Standards Workbench; this public page reports literature evidence only.
+HMT&C certification thresholds for toothpaste are developed under the certification program at heavymetaltested.com, not on this page; this public page reports literature evidence only.

 Literature Evidence Summary